SkyTemple/skytemple-files/skytemple_files/list/level/README.rst

-Actor list
+Level list
 ==========

-List of actors as a binary file.
+List of levels as a binary file.
 This file does not exist by default.
 The patch ``ActorAndLevelLoader`` must be applied.

 Usage